RunquanYe/C/README.md

 1. My designed this project into two parts:
-    + The main.o for running the project
+    + The main.o is the compiled code for running the project
     + The functions.o is the compiled code for the product management system functionalities.
+    + My project also included makefile, so you just need to run "make" in terminal, and run "./store" to start my project.